Duraisingh-J/xlance/README.md

 ## API Integration

 The app is structured to easily integrate with:

 - Custom Edge Functions for complex operations
-- Supabase REST API for CRUD operations
+- Cloud-managed REST API / SDK for CRUD operations (configure provider)
 - Real-time subscriptions for live updates

 ## Security

 - Row Level Security (RLS) on all tables
-- Secure authentication with Supabase
+- Secure authentication via cloud-managed provider (Firebase or chosen provider)
 - Protected routes and dashboards
 - No sensitive data in localStorage
 - CORS headers properly configured